Tel Qiri: Iron IB

+Iron II

 At the beginning of the Iron Age II period, around the 9th century BCE, the supposed time of the United Kingdom of Israel and later the Samarian Kingdom of Israel, an entire residential section of the village was replaced by an oil production industry.
 Some of the structures were leveled off for these new installations.
 Pottery found from that period included very large cooking pots, some marked with unknown, letter-like marks.

 A large public building, 12 m wide and 16.5 m long, with massive walls between 1–1.4 m wide, was found from this era.
 The building first had a large courtyard room and two small rooms.
 In a later period, new walls were built inside to create two small and two large rooms.
 Some of the ceramics have been proven to be imported thanks to a study of their clay composition.
 The ceramics are dated to the 8th-century BCE.

 In 720 BCE the northern Kingdom of Israel was conquered by the Neo-Assyrian Empire along with Tel Qiri and the rest of the north.
 By looking at the architectural remains it seems the settlement underwent some changes in its plan.
 An Assyrian-style bottle was discovered close to the surface, next to a modern road.
 In 586 BCE the Assyrian rulers were replaced by the Neo-Babylonian Empire and a pilgrim-flask of this period was found.
 A flower pot was discovered, and parallels of this vessel were later found at the nearby Tel Yokneam and Tell Keisan.
 These vessels are foreign to the Jezreel Valley and seem to have been imported from the coastal region and are probably of Phoenician origin; and Tel Keisan is a possible option.